Stable limit cycles perturbed by noise: Conclusions

 \section{Conclusions}

-The approximation \eqref{EQ:LIN_APPROX_NOISY_LC15}, derived for the sample paths of noisy limit cycles, opens the door for a qualitative understanding of perturbed systems exhibiting intrinsic cyclic dynamics.
-These results suggest that such systems are better understood by separately considering the dynamics along and perpendicular to the deterministic limit cycle, as these are qualitatively different.
+The approximation \eqref{EQ:LIN_APPROX_NOISY_LC15}, derived for the sample paths of noisy limit cycles, enables a qualitative understanding of perturbed systems exhibiting intrinsic cyclic dynamics.
+Our results suggest that such systems are better understood by separately considering the dynamics along and perpendicular to the deterministic limit cycle, as these are qualitatively different.
 While deviations from the limit cycle decay at a rate determined by the system's Jacobian, the phase drifts away from its deterministic value in a Brownian-motion-like manner.
 The rate of this random drift is, to leading order in the deviation, independent of the cycle's stability properties.
 This means that even systems with very stable limit cycles, can exhibit low temporal coherence.
 This becomes clear in the approximative formula \eqref{EQ:LEAD_ORD_APPR_ACV05} for the autocovariance of the Hopf normal form, which decays at an exponential rate that only depends on the cycle's radius and the noise strength.
 This decay makes noisy limit cycles fundamentally different from cyclostationary processes, which have a perfect time reference and whose autocovariance retains a non-decaying amplitude \citep{Jones1967Time,Gardner2006Cyclostationarity}.
-Therefore, noisy limit cycles are a potentially powerful alternative model for temporally decoherent cyclic processes such as animal population cycles \citep{Hornfeldt1994Delayed,Korpimaki2005Predatorinduced} or the El Ni\~no Southern Oscillation \citep{Burgers1999The-El-Nino}.
-In fact, the formulas for the autocovariance and power spectrum allow, in principle, for a distinction of noisy limit cycles from quasi-cycles.
-The latter are often used to explain observed population cycles \citep{Nisbet1976A-simple,Kaitala1996Cyclic,Pascual2003Quasicycles,McKane2005Predator-Prey} and have well understood autocorrelations and power spectra \citep{McKane2005Predator-Prey,Tome2009Role}
+Therefore, noisy limit cycles are a potentially useful model for describing temporally decoherent cyclic processes such as animal population cycles \citep{Hornfeldt1994Delayed,Korpimaki2005Predatorinduced} or climate oscillations \citep{Trenberth1997The-Definition,Stephenson2000Is-the-North}, as exemplified above for the El Ni\~no Southern Oscillation.
+In fact, the formulas for the autocovariance and power spectrum allow, in principle, for a distinction of noisy limit cycles from noise-sustained oscillations.
+The latter also have well understood autocorrelations and power spectra \citep{McKane2005Predator-Prey,Tome2009Role}, and are often used to explain irregularly recurring phenomena \citep{Nisbet1976A-simple,Kaitala1996Cyclic,Moore1996The-dynamics,Moore1999Stochastic,Pascual2003Quasicycles,McKane2005Predator-Prey}.